Active Perception Agent for Omnimodal Audio-Video Understanding: Introduction

-Building on these insights, we present \textbf{OmniAgent}, an agent specifically designed for omnimodal (audio-visual) understanding in an autonomous and active reasoning fashion, which treats strong single-modal models as callable tools.
+Building on these insights, we present \OmniAgent, an agent specifically designed for omnimodal (audio-visual) understanding in an active reasoning fashion, which treats strong single-modal models as callable tools.
 In contrast to previous methods constrained by fixed workflows, as shown in \cref{fig:motivation}(d), our approach initiates a fundamental paradigm shift from \emph{passive} response generation to \emph{active} information inquiry.
-The agent employs an LLM as the central component to orchestrate tool invocation, determining the optimal modality to use -- it explicitly decides \emph{whether} to attend to audio or video, and to \emph{what} extent and \emph{how} to understand.
+The agent employs an LLM as the central component to orchestrate tool invocation, determining the optimal modality to use -- it explicitly decides \emph{whether} to attend to audio or video, and \emph{how} to process the information.
 Note, this process is completely \emph{autonomous}, decided by the LLM itself.
 The tool calling and decision making is transparent to us, thus explainable and optimizable.
 By strategically selecting spatial and temporal focus range (\emph{i.e.}, deciding precisely where to look and listen), OmniAgent achieves genuine, fine-grained cross-modal understanding.

 Specifically, we construct a comprehensive library of tools categorized into three distinct sets: (1) Video tools, (2) Audio tools, and (3) Event tools.
 The \emph{video toolset} enables global captioning and general visual QA, while also allowing for the analysis of specific temporal windows at higher sampling rates to support more fine-grained understanding.
 The \emph{audio toolset} incorporates audio captioning and detailed QA capabilities, complemented by timestamped automatic speech recognition (ASR) for precise speech grounding.
 Within the \emph{event toolset}, we propose a novel \emph{audio-based event localization} strategy.
 This mechanism empowers the agent to autonomously query and temporally localize events across the entire audio stream, establishing temporal anchors for subsequent fine-grained analysis.
 By synthesizing the capabilities of distinct MLLMs, our agent adaptively leverages their complementary strengths to facilitate joint, fine-grained analysis, utilizing cross-modal corroboration to maximize audio-visual comprehension performance.